 Abhishek Kar

-I am currently a research and development lead at Google AR. where we work on problems at the intersection of 3D computer vision, computer graphics, computational photography and machine learning.
+I am currently an applied research lead at Google AR. where we work on problems at the intersection of 3D computer vision, computer graphics, computational photography and machine learning.
 Some features I have worked on and shipped at Google include the ARCore Depth API, Cinematic Memories for Google Photos and Pixel and portrait mode for Google Pixel.

 Prior to Google, I was the Director of Machine Learning at Fyusion Inc., a spatial photography startup based in San Francisco where we shipped multiple 3D technologies including casual light field capture, AI-driven damage estimation, creation of user generated AR/VR content and real-time style transfer on mobile devices.
 I graduated from UC Berkeley in 2017 from Jitendra Malik's group working on learnt 3D object reconstruction.
 I have also spent time at Microsoft Research and Adobe Research.